 We recognise that the term we are applying ‘BIWoC’ is not free of critique, yet it best captures the experience of “those negatively racialised or racialised as ‘other'” (source: Equinox) in a given context.
 And this is what we aim to collect data about.
 Due to histories of colonialism, the majority of social impact organisations have their headquarters in the Global North; hence, this is the context or perspective from which we ask participants to self-identify with the term ‘BIWoC’ or not.

 Making the FAIR SHARE Monitor a more inclusive and intersectional tool will be an ongoing process of learning and adapting, and we expect to continually refine the Monitor based on feedback from the organisations we work with.

-Based on our first data analysis, we can say:
+Based on our data analysis, we can say that:

 Each year, we get in touch with the senior leadership of some of the largest and well-known international social impact organisations and ask them to provide us with the following data about their organisations:

-Note: organisations who sign on to the FAIR SHARE Commitment also commit to data updates every year.
+Note: Organisations who sign the FAIR SHARE Commitment also commit to data updates every year.

 For organisations who do not submit their data, we research publicly available staff and leadership figures on their websites and annual reports.
 This researched data is then shared with organisations for review and edits where necessary.